 Entering a plant in the show is simple and straightforward - just make sure you have a jpeg file of your photograph ready on your computer and once you have logged in, follow the links to Enter the Show.

-Note: Please ensure you update your contact email address - the show is stewarded in advance of judging so if there is a problem we can let you know.
+Note: Please ensure you complete/update your contact email address - the show is stewarded in advance of judging so if there is a problem we can let you know.

-More detailed rules and procedures will be available for viewing while you are in the show pages, but some relevant points are also listed below.
+More detailed rules and procedures will be available for viewing while you are in the show pages ( changes and insertions are shown in red and some important details are highlited in yellow.

 You should note that this is a show for Alpine and Rock Plants, as described in rule 11: